 Tony is an ordained minister of the United Church of Christ.
 He served four congregations over a thirty year period, before creating his own practice as a speaker, teacher, consultant, coach and author.
-Today is ministry is primarily as a coach.
-He accepts some limited speaking and teaching engagements.

 Tony is the author of twelve books.